-2.3 Financial reporting standards that became effective in the current year
+2.3 Financial reporting standards that became effective in the current period

-During the period, the Company and subsidiary have adopted a number of revised financial reporting standards and interpretations (revised 2017) which are effective for the financial statements for the period beginning on or after January 1, 2018.
-These financial reporting standards were aimed at alignment with the corresponding International Financial Reporting Standards with most of the changes and clarifications directed towards disclosures in the notes to financial statements.
-The adoption of these financial reporting standards does not have any significant impact on the Company and subsidiary's financial statements.
+During the period, the Company and subsidiary have adopted the revised (revised 2018) and new financial reporting standards and interpretations which are effective for fiscal periods beginning on or after January 1, 2019.
+These financial reporting standards were aimed at alignment with the corresponding International Financial Reporting Standards with most of the changes directed towards clarifying accounting treatment and providing accounting guidance for users of the standards.
+The adoption of these financial reporting standards does not have any significant impact on the Company's and its subsidiary's financial statements.
+However, the new standard involves changes to key principles, which are summarized below: